 The chairman may impose conditions upon attendance at a given meeting only if such conditions are required for the maintenance of order.1

-Public Participation
+Public Comment Period

+Each regular meeting shall include a public comment period of at least fifteen (15) minutes.
+Any Board rules and policies regarding conduct during school board meetings shall apply during the public comment period.2

 Persons wishing to address the Board must first be recognized by the chairman.